akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 <br />
 <br />

-1. Navigate to the `resources` folder:
+1. Navigate to the `flex-templates` folder:

 ```
-cd /src/main/resources
+cd DnA_accelerators/dataflow/flex-templates
 ```

 2. Rebuild your project using this command: